-Marcela de Paiva Bomfim Teixeira has been a member of our board of directors since 2022.
-She holds a degree in business administration from Pontificia Universidade Católica of Minas Gerais, a specialization degree in information management and technology from Instituto de Educação Tecnológica, a specialization degree in finance from Fundação Dom Cabral and a master's degree in business administration focused on project management from Fundação Getúlio Vargas.
-She was a member of the fiscal council of Transnorte Energia S.A. from 2012 to 2016.
+Marcela de Paiva Bonfim Teixeira has been a member of our board of directors since 2022.
+She holds a bachelor's degree in business administration from Pontificia Universidade Católica of Minas Gerais, a specialization degree in information management and technology from Instituto de Educação Tecnológica, a specialization degree in finance from Fundação Dom Cabral, a master's degree in business administration focused on project management from Fundação Getúlio Vargas, and an executive master's degree in business administration from Sundação Dom Cabral.
+She attended an extension course at the HEC Paris Shanghai Module.
+She was a member of the supervisory board of Transnorte Energia S.A. from 2012 to 2016.
 Ms. Teixeira is pursuing an executive master's degree in business administration at Fundação Dom Cabral and recently held an extension at HEC Paris Shanghai Module.
-In her 17 years of experience, Ms. Teixeira has worked for companies such as Usinas Siderúrgicas de Minas Gerais S.A. - Usiminas and Alupar Investimento S.A. and was previously a member of our fiscal council for two years.
+In her 22 years of experience, Ms. Teixeira has worked for companies such as Usinas Siderúrgicas de Minas Gerais S.A. - Usiminas and Alupar Investimento S.A. and was previously a member of our fiscal council for four years.

 Germán Pasquale Quiroga Vilardo has been a member of our board of directors since 2016.
 He was the founder and chief executive officer of TV1.com, chief information officer and chief marketing officer of Americanas.com, chief information officer and chief marketing officer of Cyrela Brasil Realty and founder, chief executive officer and member of the board of directors of Pontofrio.com, Nova Pontocom and various other e-commerce companies.
-He is a member of the board of directors of Centauro, Abrarec and Fecomércio.
-He is also a founding member of the board of directors of Cobasi Digital and was the founder of OMNI55 Consulting.
+He is a member of the board of directors of Centauro, Cobasi, Kalunga, Falabella and G2D Investments.
+He is also a partner in OMNI55, OMNI11, Venddor, Supply4Med, Allos Tech and Hi Partners.
 Mr. Quiroga holds a bachelor's degree in electronic engineering from the Instituto de Engenharia Militar and a master's degree in digital systems from the Polytechnic School of the Universidade de São Paulo (USP).